saurabh1088/notes/AI/AI.md

 ## Deep Learning

+Deep Learning is machine learning done for kinds of unstructured data that uses AI in simulating human intelligence.

 ### Overview:

     Deep Learning is a specialized subset of machine learning that uses neural networks with multiple layers (hence "deep").
 These layers can learn and make intelligent decisions on their own by processing data in a way that mimics the human brain.